 While Cobain didn’t play the Martin during that final performance, the guitar does hold the distinction of being the last acoustic he used during a performance, and perhaps even more poignant, it’s widely believed to be the last guitar he played prior to his death.
 The Martin is believed to have been his go-to guitar around the house, adding further provenance to the claim.

 After His Death, Cobain’s Daughter Lost the Guitar in Her Divorce

 After Kurt’s tragic passing on April 5, 1994, his possessions passed to his family, with many of them, including the D-18E, going directly to his daughter, Frances Bean.

-Frances married her longtime boyfriend, Isaiah Silva in 2014, but in 2016 the pair filed for divorce, which led to a long, and frankly ugly court battle, with Cobain’s Martin right at the heart of it.
+Frances married her longtime boyfriend, Isaiah Silva in 2014.
+Then in 2016, the pair filed for divorce, which led to a long and frankly ugly court battle, with Cobain’s Martin right at the heart of it.

-The auction listing did not name the seller, but it’s widely acknowledged that it was indeed Silva.
+The auction listing didn’t name the seller, but it’s widely acknowledged that it was indeed Silva.